gitlabhq/omnibus-gitlab/doc/update/package_signatures.md

 ## Package signatures

-This section provides methods for verifying the signatures of GitLab produced-packages, both manually and automatically where supported.
+This section provides methods for verifying the signatures of GitLab-produced packages, both manually and automatically where supported.

 ### RPM-based distributions